We Alright

-We Alright is the first single by hip-hop group Young Money Entertainment from their collaboration album Young Money: Rise of an Empire.
-It is performed by Young Money rappers Euro and Lil Wayne and features Cash Money artist Birdman.
+"'We Alright'" is a song by the American record label Young Money Entertainment, released by the label itself along with Cash Money Records and Republic Records on January 22, 2014, as the first single from their second compilation album, Young Money: Rise of an Empire (2014).
+It is performed by Young Money rappers Euro and Lil Wayne and features Cash Money Records founder Birdman.

-The song was released on January 22, 2014.

 Music video

 The Colin Tilley-directed music video was released on February 15, 2014.
 The video features cameo appearances from multiple members of Young Money.